UjjwalSaxena/Vehicle-Detection-T1P5/writeup.md

 Sliding windows are generated in slide_window() method and are getting searched in search_windows() function.
 I decided to do a sliding window search for which I generated the windows of square shapes of various sizes.
 I intialized the window size of 72 X 72 and then scaled it up to x1.5, x2.0 and x2.5.
-I used two rows of each scale.
+I used two rows for each scale.
-And started the each new window size, 20px below the previous window's starting position.

 I used an overlap of 0.9 or 90% on both horizontal axis and the vertical axis.
 I selected these values after lot of hits and trials so that the cars in the video start getting detected properly.